MicrosoftDocs/sdk-api/sdk-api-src/content/appxpackaging/nf-appxpackaging-iappxencryptionfactory5-createencryptedpackagereader2.md

 ## -description

+Creates a new instance of [IAppxPackageReader](nn-appxpackaging-iappxpackagereader.md) for reading encrypted packages, with an optional parameter for specifying the expected digest for the manifest.

 ## -parameters

 ### -param inputStream

+A stream for reading the encrypted bundle.

 ### -param keyInfo

+Key info containing the base encryption key and key ID for decrypting the package.
+The base key is used to derive the per file encryption keys.
+If this parameter is null, the global test key and key ID are used.

 ### -param expectedDigest

+An LPCWSTR containing the expected digest, a hashed representation of the bundle file.

 ### -param packageReader

+The created bundle reader.

 ## -returns

+If the method succeeds, it returns **S_OK**.
+Otherwise, it returns an error code.

 ## -remarks

+Get the digest string for the *expecteDigest* parameter by calling [IAppxDigestProvider::GetDigest](nf-appxpackaging-iappxdigestprovider-getdigest.md).

 ## -see-also